 Rickey had coached baseball at the University of Michigan and developed a network of college contacts.
 Hedges originally hired him to execute the owner's vision of a farm system.
 Hedges had grappled with the challenge of competing with wealthier teams that could outbid him for promising players.
 His solution was to formalize an arrangement that clubs occasionally used to develop talent.
 Rather than simply loan players to minor league clubs, Hedges wanted to buy minor league teams and develop his own stars.
 He wanted Branch Rickey to oversee this operation.

 Hedges always had informal "gentlemen's agreements" with minor league clubs, under which he had "strings on" (control of) many players and later made money by selling them to others.
 He had already explored buying minor league teams.
 In 1909 he had offered Frank Farrell, part owner of the New York Americans, $45,000 for the Newark Eastern League team (Washington Post, December 18, 1909).
-In 1912, he wanted to buy the Kansas City team and install Rickey as its president and general manager, but Rickey wasn't available at the time.
+In 1912, he wanted to buy the Kansas City team of the American Assocation and install Rickey as its president and general manager, but Rickey wasn't available at the time.

 In his Branch Rickey biography, Arthur Mann relates that Hedges and Rickey spent $100,000 on 30 minor league players they drafted in September, 1913.
 When Rickey was asked how such spending could be justified, he replied that if just two of the men became great players, it was worth it.
-And a year later, Hedges would buy a promising catcher from Louisville for $10,000, one who had been released by the Cincinnati Reds.
+And a year later, Hedges would buy a promising catcher from Louisville of the American Association for $10,000, one who had been released by the Cincinnati Reds.
 Hank Severeid, considered by many the best catcher in the minors at the time, would go on to play more than 1,000 games for the Browns.